paulbricman/secondbrain/_buffer.md

 logbook
-memetic intelligence could be interactive through a constraint on query-reply compatibility fluid search scaffolding should roughly match wm capacity
+memetic intelligence could be interactive through a constraint on query-reply compatibility fluid search scaffolding should roughly match wm capacity neural networks bring memory and computation in the same place